-I will also invite you to read my article: The evidence that abdominal obesity, hypertension, and diabetes is destroying your joints and will send you to a nursing home
+I will also invite you to read my article: Your big belly is destroying your joints and will send you to a nursing home

 Here are highlights of a recent research paper from doctors at Sorbonne University in Paris writing in Diabetes research and clinical practice.
-(1) In this research the role of type 2 diabetes in causing your knee pain is examined.
+(2) In this research, the doctors examined how type 2 diabetes causes knee pain.

 Point number 1:

-- Development of knee osteoarthritis IS associated with obesity and metabolic syndrome.
-Simply, the excess weight and the diabetes is destroying your knee.
+- The development of knee osteoarthritis IS associated with obesity and metabolic syndrome.
+Simply, the excess weight and diabetes are destroying your knee.

 Point number 2:

-- The negative impact of diabetes on joints could be explained by the induction of oxidative stress and pro-inflammatory cytokines (lots of inflammation) and by advanced age products accumulation in joint tissues exposed to chronic high glucose concentration.
+- The negative impact of diabetes on joints could be explained by the induction of oxidative stress and pro-inflammatory cytokines (lots of inflammation), advanced age and accumulation and exposure to chronic high glucose concentrations.